You could memorize thousands of facts faster than ever before if you learn how to use Anki like a pro.

 How is using the software different from rote learning?

-In a word: it has an algorithm that essentially mimics the Leitner box.
+In a word: it has an algorithm that essentially mimics the Leitner box for what scientists sometimes call distributed practice.

 When you try to recall the information on a card, you report on the results.
 If you recalled the information correctly, you will encounter the card less in the future.
 If you recalled the information incorrectly, you will see the information more often.